microsoft/Kusto-Query-Language/doc/geo-point-in-polygon-function.md

 ## Returns

 Indicates whether the geospatial coordinates are inside a polygon.
 If the coordinates or polygon is invalid, the query will produce a null result.

 > [!NOTE]
+>
 > * The geospatial coordinates are interpreted as represented by the [WGS-84](https://earth-info.nga.mil/GandG/update/index.php?action=home) coordinate reference system.
 > * The [geodetic datum](https://en.wikipedia.org/wiki/Geodetic_datum) used for measurements on Earth is a sphere.
 Polygon edges are [geodesics](https://en.wikipedia.org/wiki/Geodesic) on the sphere.
 > * If input polygon edges are straight cartesian lines, consider using [geo_polygon_densify()](geo-polygon-densify-function.md) to convert planar edges to geodesics.

 **Polygon definition and constraints**

-dynamic({"type": "Polygon","coordinates": [ LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_N ]})
+dynamic({"type": "Polygon","coordinates": [ LinearRingShell, LinearRingHole_1, ..., LinearRingHole_N ]})

-dynamic({"type": "MultiPolygon","coordinates": [[ LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_N ] ,..., [LinearRingShell, LinearRingHole_1 ,..., LinearRingHole_M]]})
+dynamic({"type": "MultiPolygon","coordinates": [[LinearRingShell, LinearRingHole_1, ..., LinearRingHole_N ], ..., [LinearRingShell, LinearRingHole_1, ..., LinearRingHole_M]]})

 * LinearRingShell is required and defined as a `counterclockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be only one shell.
 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
 * LinearRing vertices must be distinct with at least three coordinates.
 The first coordinate must be equal to the last.
 At least four entries are required.
-* Coordinates [longitude,latitude] must be valid.
+* Coordinates [longitude, latitude] must be valid.
 Longitude must be a real number in the range [-180, +180] and latitude must be a real number in the range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
 LinearRing divides the sphere into two regions.
 The smaller of the two regions will be chosen.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices will be chosen.
 * LinearRings must not cross and must not share edges.
 LinearRings may share vertices.
 * Polygon doesn't necessarily contain its vertices.
 Point containment in polygon is defined so that if the Earth is subdivided into polygons, every point is contained by exactly one polygon.

 > [!TIP]
+>
 > * Using literal Polygon or a MultiPolygon may result in better performance.
 > * If you want to know if any of the polygons contains a point, try the following steps: Fold the collection of polygons into one multipolygon.
 Then query this multipolygon.
 This may improve performance.
-See the example below.
+See the following example.

 ## Examples